Pros and Cons of Pot Filler Taps

 A pot filler tap is a luxury that’s beginning to crop up more and more in premium kitchen builds.
 Also known as a pasta arm or a kettle faucet, the tap is installed over a stove to allow for easy pot filling without having to lug any heavy pans to and from the sink.
 These are separate from boiling water taps that dispense hot water on-demand and are generally fixed over the sink.

-But with all the unique design features available to add wow-factor to your remodel, is a separate tap a practical amenity or just a needless expense?
+But with all the unique design features available to add wow-factor to elevate your kitchen, is a pot filler tap a practical amenity or just a needless expense?
 Here are the pros and cons to consider when making the decision for your kitchen.

 The advantages